MurrayPendergrass/MurrayPendergrass.github.io/index.md

 # Interests
 * Fraud Detection

-* Humanitarian Efforts - I am very interested in the application of machine learning and data science to socioeconomic and environmental problem solving.
+* Humanitarian Efforts - I am very interested in the application of machine learning and data science to empowering humans, prevent negative socioeconomic outcomes, and environmental problem solving.

 * Indigenous Empowerement  - As a descendant of the Blackfeet Nation, I have a vested interested in using my time and resources to advocate for Indigenous people and empower Indigenous voices.

-* Climbing - I enjoy recreating in the mountains in many ways, from skiing to trailrunning, but my primary interest is alpinism - climbing large technical peaks via ice and rock climbing.
+* Climbing - I enjoy recreating in the mountains.
+I love skiing and trail running, but mostly alpinism - the art of climbing technical peaks via ice and rock climbing.

+* In my spare time I work as a mountain guide for Climbers of Color, a 501(c)(3) nonprofit guide service that subsidizes courses for black, indigenous, and people of color in an effort to diversify recreation in the outdoors.
+My bio for Climbers of Color can be found | <a href="https://www.climbersofcolor.org/our-team" target="_blank"> here </a> |.

 # Professional Documents
 | <a href="https://murraypendergrass.github.io/resume/Resume.pdf" target="_blank"> Resume </a> |